hvphan1993/Horiseon-Code-Refactor/README.md

 .CSS changes
 - Created "benefit" class to group identical formatting of benefit-brand, benefit-cost, benefit-lead
 - Created "feature" class to group identical formatting of search-engine-optimization, online-reputation-management, social-media-marketing
+- Added hero background image from css to html as img src with added alt description